Young House Love

 Two coats later, we were high-fiving under the stars the star chandelier.
 It was well overdue.
 For the last few months it was sort of like our foyer was wearing a fancy outfit (nice painted walls) with dirty matted hair (bad yellowed ceiling).
 Not a good look.

-Sherry got me on board with going one shade darker on the ceiling in there thanks to this image from Traditional Home, and we already had leftover Revere Pewter paint from the walls and ceilings in our sink nook (it’s the slightly darker square on the same paint swatch as Edgecomb Gray, which is what’s on the foyer walls).
+Sherry got me on board with going one shade darker on the ceiling in there thanks to an image from Traditional Home.
+We already had leftover Revere Pewter paint from the walls and ceilings in our sink nook .
+It’s the slightly darker square on the same paint swatch as Edgecomb Gray, which is what’s on the foyer walls.
+And both are ranked among the best greige paint colors, so why not?

 We really like how it turned out, although getting accurate photos of it has proven a little rough.